Diversity, Equity, and Inclusion

 Practice

-Outreach program to include, NCMA leaders, volunteers, and CMLDP alumni as resources to speak to students.
+Outreach program to include NCMA leaders, volunteers, and CMLDP alumni as resources to speak to students.

 DE&I Council